- Competitive rates and closing costs

 Indeed, some reports say it has the most.
 So it may be ideal for those who prefer to conduct their business in person, especially if they don’t have an existing relationship with a local bank or credit union.

-Wells Fargo operates more than 5,000 brick-and-mortar locations in 36 states
+Wells Fargo operates more than 5,000 brick-and-mortar locations in 36 states (shown in dark red above).

 Is Wells Fargo the best mortgage lender for you?